 I cannot say that having a child with Down Syndrome has always been easy but it has taught me 3 very important things.

 I could not have imagined my life today

 3. We choose our perspective

-How is it two people go through the same experiences and one comes out defeated while the other comes out on top of the world
+Two people may go through the same experiences, it is through choice and perspective that one comes out defeated while the other comes out on top of the world.

 For me, World Down Syndrome Day was and is a celebration.